 The perfect alternative to renting videos at a kiosk or store.
 One of the things Vudu has going for it is that it’s not a subscription service.
 Once you sign up (for free) you can browse their selection of streaming movies and rent or buy whatever you want.
 Movies are usually available on Vudu the same day they’re out on DVD too, so you don’t have to wait long.
 The prices here are not bad at all, and they now have some free TV shows and movies as well.

-FREE Movies to Rent or Borrow
+Movies to Rent or Borrow

 The Wichita Public Library

 Check out free movies with your library card.
+They have an extensive collection at the new Advanced Learning Library!

 Most DVDs are $1.20 and most BluRay discs rent for $1.50.
 If you sign up for text alerts, you’ll get frequent discount codes that are good for one use.
 But you have to be fast – text discounts are usually only good the same day you receive them.
 Redbox kiosks are available at most Wichita Dillons, Walgreens, and McDonalds.